All Episodes

 Unbelievable.

-you You know, there are a lot of options when it comes to buying flowers for Valentine's Day, but there's only one true Rose Authority, 1800 Flowers never fails to wow all the women in my life with the elegant and stunning bouquets that they have available and 1-800 Flowers.
+You know, there are a lot of options when it comes to buying flowers for Valentine's Day, but there's only one true rose authority.

-They have the best deals on Valentine's Day Essentials.
+And 1-800 Flowers, they have the best deals on Valentine's Day essentials.

-You can upgrade to 24 red roses for 10 bucks more, but they're only available while supplies last.
+You can upgrade to 24 red roses for $10 more, but they're only available while supplies last.

 Do it now for all the women in your life that you love.

-You know, she's not even not only not Native American, she's not poka, she's like a fake Pocahontas with all the discussions about fake news.
+You know, she's not even not only not Native American, she's not Pocahontas, she's like a fake Pocahontas with all the discussions about fake news.

-All right, if we're gonna go back to Coretta Scott King and we're gonna look at the truth and the real record of Senator Jeff Sessions, let's listen.
+All right, if we're going to go back to Coretta Scott King and we're going to look at the truth and the real record of Senator Jeff Sessions, let's listen.

-Let's take a listen to Coretta Scott King, and let's hear her praising Jeff Sessions for his work on putting together the Rosa Parks, what was it, a museum or memorial or a library?
+Let's take a listen to Coretta Scott King and let's hear her praising Jeff Sessions for his work on putting together the Rosa Parks, what was it, a museum, a memorial, or a library?

-To all of the distinguished program participants and guests in this audience today.
+To President Martindale, to Senator Sessions, Mayor Bright, Troy State Chancellor, Jack Hawkins Jr., Dr. Dorothy Heidt, Ms. Johnny Carr, Juanita Abernathy, Mamie Thiel, Mobley, to all of the distinguished program participants and guests in this audience today.

 It's a great honor and privilege for me to join you in celebrating the grand opening of the Rosa Parks Library and Museum.